SarthakMaheshwari19/HR-analytics-SQL/README.md

 # HR-analytics-SQL

 Problem Statement:
-Use the HR_data and answer the question from docx file
+Use the HR_data and write queries for the questions from docx file